0xhubed/backtest-agent/docs/user_guide.md

 **Solution**:
 - Check spelling (BTC not Bitcoin)
-- Use supported symbols: BTC, ETH, LTC, XRP
+- Use supported symbols: BTC, ETH, LTC, XRP, BNB, ADA, DOGE, SOL, LINK, and more (18+ cryptocurrencies)

 ### "Insufficient data for strategy"

 **Problem**: Not enough historical data for indicators.

 **Solution**:
-- Extend date range (e.g., start from 2020 instead of 2024)
+- Extend date range (e.g., start from 2022 instead of 2025)
 - Use shorter indicator periods (e.g., SMA(10,30) instead of SMA(100,200))

 ### "Optimization did not meet targets"